News & Updates

 Graduate student Austin Pyles' Southern California Academy of Sciences (SCAS) student research grant proposal was funded to support his field research on Garibaldi habitat use and reproductive biology!
 As part of the funding Austin will present his research results at the next SCAS Annual Meeting.

-Two undergraduates in the lab were each awarded a CSU COAST Summer Internship with the California Department of Fish and Wildlife!!!
-Matt Kim will be working with the CDFW San Diego office on their Marine Invertebrate Fisheries Management program, and Whitney Jones will be working with the Santa Barbara office on the emerging box crab fishery.
+Undergraduate, Matt Kim, was awarded a CSU COAST Summer Internshipwith the California Department of Fish and Wildlife!!!
+He will be working with the CDFW San Diego office on their Marine Invertebrate Fisheries Management program.
 Thank you CSU COAST for supporting these internships!

 Jeremy gave a presentation at an Offshore Oil Platform Decommissioning Forum hosted by the Aquarium of the Pacific in Long Beach, CA. Link to PDF of workshop report.
 Undergraduates Matt Kim and Gabby Yang, along with graduate students Austin Pyles and Chelsea Williams attended, and we all learned so much about the legal, technical, and political challenges for CA offshore oil platform decommissioning.
 Thanks CSU COAST for covering the students' reg fees!